cdarland/chakra-playground/README.md

 4. Open your browser of choice and navigate to the following URL: `http://localhost:3000`.
 If this is your first time loading the app you should see a simple grid layout with mint and periwinkle blocks.

 ## Chakra UI Documentation
-The base component library that we have chosen for SSB's design system is called (Chakra UI)[https://chakra-ui.com/resources].
+The base component library that we have chosen for SSB's design system is called [Chakra UI](https://chakra-ui.com/resources).
 It's a super flexible, battle tested React.js component library that allows us to jumpstart our design system by not forcing us to reinvent the wheel.
-To familiarize yourself with Chakra's components and design patterns check out the documentation (here)[https://chakra-ui.com/resources].
+To familiarize yourself with Chakra's components and design patterns check out the documentation [here](https://chakra-ui.com/resources).